-Court rejects motion to dismiss JEDI allegations, allowing Amazon to seek depositions
+Court rejects motion to dismiss JEDI allegations, allowing Amazon to argue for depositions

 JEDI, which stands for Joint Enterprise Defense Infrastructure, is meant to create a massive cloud-based central operating system for the U.S. armed forces.
 The contract has been controversial from the start, in part because it was designed to go to just one cloud provider.
-Microsoft was awarded the contract in 2019, and again last year.
+Microsoft was awarded the contract in 2019, a decision that was reaffirmed last year.

 Shortly after Microsoft’s win, Amazon brought a bid protest lawsuit alleging that the Defense Department’s procurement professionals made mistakes when weighing the two company’s bids.
 Amazon also argues that Trump had improperly interfered in the contract as a way of retaliating against Amazon founder Jeff Bezos.
-(Bezos owns The Washington Post.)
+(Bezos also owns The Washington Post.)

-In a statement, Microsoft communications chief Frank Shaw said that the ruling “changes little.”
-He emphasized that Microsoft had won the contract not once but twice, and noted that the company is still preparing to implement JEDI even though it is stalled in court.
+In a statement, Microsoft communications chief Frank Shaw said the ruling “changes little.”
+He emphasized that Microsoft had won the contract twice and noted that the company is still preparing to implement JEDI, even though it is stalled in court.
 And he drew attention to a recent contract the Army awarded to Microsoft for virtual reality headsets, known as IVAS.

 “Not once, but twice, professional procurement staff at the DoD chose Microsoft after a thorough review.
 Many other large and sophisticated customers make the same choice every week,” Shaw wrote.
 “We’ve continued for more than a year to do the internal work necessary to move forward on JEDI quickly, and we continue to work with DoD, as we have for more than 40 years, on mission critical initiatives like supporting its rapid shift to remote work and the Army’s IVAS.”

-Drew Herdener, an Amazon spokesman, drew attention to what he called a “disturbing” record of improper influence by Trump.
+Drew Herdener, vice president of communications at Amazon, pointed to what he called a “disturbing” record of improper influence by Trump.
 He added that the company is pleased that the court will review the “remarkable impact” Trump had on the award.
+Trump repeatedly disparaged Bezos and Amazon throughout his presidency, and said on television that he was directing officials to investigate JEDI because he had received “tremendous complaints” from companies that compete with Amazon.

-“AWS continues to be the superior technical choice, the less expensive choice, and would provide the best value to the DoD and the American taxpayer,” Herdener wrote.
+Amazon Web Services “continues to be the superior technical choice, the less expensive choice, and would provide the best value to the DoD and the American taxpayer,” Herdener wrote.
 “We continue to look forward to the Court’s review of the many material flaws in the DoD’s evaluation, and we remain absolutely committed to ensuring that the Department has access to the best technology at the best price.”

 A Defense Department spokesman did not immediately respond to a request for comment.
 Top officials in the Defense Department’s office of the chief information officer have previously implied that they would jettison JEDI if forced to undergo the lengthy and expensive litigation process that depositions would entail.
 JEDI has already been bogged down in litigation for more than two years.